-Broken rock would be loaded by 6.4 m LHD's into 40 tonne underground haul trucks at the placement room entrances.
+Broken rock would be loaded by 6.4 m LHDs (or by conveyor for the placement rooms) into 40 tonne underground haul trucks.
 Loaded trucks would travel along the panel access crosscuts to one of the perimeter drifts and then to an access crosscut.
 The crosscuts would lead to the truck bypass drift connecting to the truck dump near the Service Shaft.
 Trucks would dump onto a grizzly, at the dump.
 A hydraulic rockbreaker would break any oversize left on the grizzly.
 The rockbreaker would be automated to allow remote operation by the skip tender or by a central control room operator.
 Material from the dump would flow to the loading pocket level for skipping to surface in the Service Shaft.

 The most effective method of drilling and clearing broken rock for large excavation crosssections in mining projects utilize technologies primarily based on rubber tired equipment.
 Mobility is more flexible and the need to lay track as part of the development cycle is eliminated.
 Larger and more efficient equipment can be utilized and the need to maintain temporary track in each heading is eliminated.
 While rail cars could adequately move the anticipated volumes of broken rock, this would necessitate good track installation and higher maintenance needs.
-The track will also need to be replaced in advance of UFC placement.
 Conveyors, while efficient in transporting large volumes of rock along a series of straight lines, do not facilitate any other development activities in the DGR.
 Further, the volumes of rock requiring handling for the DGR's underground development are not, in a relative sense, large.